Audrey Meadows

 Audrey Meadows (born Audrey Cotter; February 8, 1922 – February 3, 1996) was an American actress who portrayed the deadpan housewife Alice Kramden on the 1950s American television comedy The Honeymooners.
-She was the younger sister of Hollywood leading lady Jayne Meadows.
+She was the younger sister of actress Jayne Meadows.

 Early life

-Meadows was born Audrey Cotter in New York City in 1922, the youngest of four siblings.
+Meadows was born Audrey Cotter in New York City on February 8, 1922, the youngest of four siblings.
 There was considerable confusion concerning her year of birth and place of birth for many years.

 Her parents, the Reverend Francis James Meadows Cotter and his wife, the former Ida Miller Taylor, were Episcopal missionaries in Wuchang, China, where her three elder siblings were born.
 Her older sister was actress Jayne Meadows, and she had two older brothers.
 The family returned permanently to the United States in 1927.
 Audrey attended high school at the Barrington School for Girls in Great Barrington, Massachusetts.
 Moving to New York City to pursue her career, Audrey became a resident in the famed Rehearsal Club along with other aspiring actresses.